 This has been a great year for my art so here are a few things that helped me find my way back to my art process and what keeps me going in the studio:

-Paint a “color wheel” to take your colors for a test ride.
-You can create a lot of depth with color, but not straight out of the tube.
+- Paint a “color wheel” to test colors.
+With color modulation, you can create depth.
 There are so many resources on this subject.
-Learn about color, primary, secondary and tertiary colors, and what happens when you combine them and mix them together.
+Try mixing complimentary colors together, and making your own black.
 This process in itself is fun and can get you in a playful state of mind.

-Surround yourself with art that inspires you.
-Go to art shows and museums.
+- Surround yourself with art that inspires you.
+Go to art shows and museums, visit local artists’ studios.
+Collect art, hang your art up and live with it.
+Art feeds the spirit.

-Use social media not as a distraction but a tool.
+- Use social media not as a distraction but a tool.
 There are many inspiring great artists on instagram and pinterest.
-Be a sponge, but then remember to squeeze it!
+Be a sponge, then squeeze it!

 I hope this helps bring more art into your life.
 I look at art as a way to grow as a person and express and connect with others in a deeper more meaningful way.
 It’s a way to be more human in our increasingly digital and consumerized society.